learosema/a11y-basics/src/agenda.md

 # Agenda

-- What’s web accessibility and why it’s important
+- Accessibility on the web and why it’s important
-- Types of disabilities
+- Disabilities
-- Assistive tools (eg. Screenreaders, Magnifiers, Braille Display, …)
+- Assistive tools
 - Aspects of Inclusive Design on the Web
 - Exclusionary Design
-- Briefly touch laws and guidelines within the EU
+- Laws
+- Guidelines
+- Semantic HTML
 - Most common accessibility errors on the web
 - Tips for fixing those errors
 - Tools for automated Accessibility Testing